ABi-lab/docs/articles/imagesharp.drawing/gettingstarted.md

 using SixLabors.ImageSharp.Drawing.Processing;
 using SixLabors.ImageSharp.PixelFormats;

-Image image = ...; // Create any way you like.
+Image image = ...; // Create any way you like, possibly with some mustard.

 // The options are optional
 DrawingOptions options = new()